 Adventure Time: Season 2, Episode 16 “Guardians of Sunshine”

 Synopsis: Adventurers Finn and Jake are at home playing the 8-bit game Guardians of Sunshine on their computer friend BMO.
 After Finn gets eaten by the final boss, Sleepy Sam, he rage quits and tells BMO that if he was in the game he could have beaten Sam easily with his bare hands.
 BMO tells Finn and Jake that they could enter the game, but that it would be much more difficult than they could imagine.
-Despite his warning, Finn and Jake trick BMO and enter the world of game where they have to learn the rules.
+Despite his warning, Finn and Jake trick BMO and enter the world of the game where they struggle to learn the rules.

 Why It’s Great: As a prominently 2D animated program, this is the first episodes that brings Finn and Jake into the realm of 3D.
 Unlike other programs where characters are sucked into games against their will, the Adventure Time crew enters on their own accord to take on the challenge.
 Jake also manages to break the game when he grabs an icon from the game interface, which you wouldn’t even think would be possible.